 February Fishing Forecast

 While winter is still around the Treasure Coast and weekly cold fronts will continue to bring cool nights and lots of windy days to the area, fishing will still be good out on the water.
-It has been a mild winter so far.
+It has been a tough winter so far with all the rain, winds and cold.
 Water temperatures can dictate where and how you might fish on any given day this month.
 The temps ranged in the 60’s and low 70’s in January this year.
 When the water is cold, fish the deeper cuts and drop offs of the river.
 Sunny days will bring fish up in shallower waters to feed and the bite can really get hot out on the flats.

 Sheephead will be plentiful around the river and the larger fish will be coming into the river to breed.
 They showed up early this year and January has been a great month for them.
 Live or dead shrimp around bridges, docks and structure can provide lots of action in addition to some great tasting fish.
 Sand perch and croakers should also be hanging around the inlet and bridges during February.
 Pompano around the surf and on the deeper flats of the river can be taken on CAL grub tails, Doc’s Goofy Jigs and shrimp or clams.
 Bluefish, mackerel and jacks will continue to haunt the baitfish around the jetties and turning basin.
 Small, shiny lures will keep you busy.
 There should be some flounder around the back sides of the jetties and on sand flats around the inlet area.